HarryGifford/special-relativity/README.md

 [**Live WebGL demo**](https://harrygifford.github.io/special-relativity/)

+[**Simple single HTML version**](https://harrygifford.github.io/special-relativity/simple.html).
+Source located under [`static/simple.html`](/static/simple.html).
+You may find this version easier if you just want to see how the transformation works and apply it to your own projects.
+It is completely self contained and has no external dependencies.

 This project shows how the geometry of the world looks under special relativistic transformations.
 You can see a live demo [here](https://harrygifford.github.io/special-relativity/).
 You can see effects such as Terrell rotation, Doppler shifting and the headlight effect.
 Note that the